-Opiates, opium derivatives, synthetic opioids, psychoactive drugs, amphetamines and U.S. Drug Enforcement Agency (DEA) scheduled I and II drugs.
-Also found in this class are drugs which are potent stimulants of the nervous system.
-Drugs in this class have no generally accepted medical use in the racehorse and their pharmacological potential for altering the performance of a race is very high.
+Opiates, opium derivatives, synthetic opioids, psychoactive drugs, amphetamines, and U.S. all United States Drug Enforcement Agency (DEA) scheduled Schedule I and II drugs and many Schedule II drugs.
+Also found in this class are drugs which that are potent stimulants of the central nervous system.
+Drugs in this class have no generally accepted medical use in the racehorse racing horse and their pharmacological pharmacologic potential for altering the performance of a race-racing horse is very high.